 That being said, one of the modifications I have done to my Glock was to switch out the polygonally rifled barrel with an aftermarket barrel with conventional cut rifling.

-In the article below I will explain the difference and why I choose this particular modification.
+In the article below I will explain the Differences Between Polygonal and Conventional Rifling and why I choose this particular modification.

 In conventional rifling, the lands and grooves are cut into the barrel with a sharp transition between them.
 Typically, this is done using a tool to remove material from inside the barrel.